Penetration Testing Services

 When selecting a Penetration Testing provider it’s important to ensure you choose the right one.
-Fidus Information Security are a CREST approved and TIGER scheme approved consultancy with our consultants holding some of the most recognised certifications in the industry, such as; CREST Certified Tester and Senior Security Tester.
+Fidus Information Security are an NCSC CHECK Green Light and TIGER scheme approved consultancy with our consultants holding some of the most recognised certifications in the industry, such as; CREST Certified Tester and Senior Security Tester.
 Along with this, Fidus are also a Cyber Essentials verified company.
 All of our assessments implement UK industry approved methodologies (OWASP, PETS, NIST) along with our internal methodologies.

 Certified Security Consultants